 When your vehicles are out and about during the winter, one of the worst things that can happen is a dead battery.

-Cold weather can take a massive toll on your vehicle fleet’s batteries.
-Car engines require energy and power in the form of heat to kick-start.
+Cold weather can take a massive toll on your vehicle’s batteries.
+Car engines require energy and power in the form of heat to start.
 As you can imagine, to compensate for the cold, much more power is required during the winter.

 This requirement for extra power makes a battery work much harder and can drastically shorten its lifespan.
 This makes the care of all your vehicles’ batteries during the winter even more important.